 Pre-order now; Free shipping in North America; Pub date June 1, 2023

-These relevant and timely topics, some of which have been sidelined or entirely ignored, are sure to spark debate in our current social context.
-In so doing, it is hoped that this study will increase our understanding of Louis Riel, his thought, and his writings, and help create greater cohesion among Métis communities throughout North America at a time when attempts are being made to divide them into Western and Eastern Métis to further weaken and dispossess them.
+The relevant and timely topics addressed, some of which have been sidelined or entirely ignored, will surelyspark debate.
+It is hoped that this study will increase our understanding of Louis Riel, his thought, and his writings, and help create greater cohesion among Métis communities throughout North America.

 John Andrew Morrow was born and raised in Montreal, Quebec, Canada.
 He completed his Honors BA, MA, and PhD at the University of Toronto where he focused his research on Francophone, Hispanic, Islamic, and Indigenous Studies.
 He wrote his MA thesis on César Vallejo’s aboriginal worldview and completed his doctoral dissertation on the indigenous presence and influence in the poetry of two of Nicaragua’s national poets.
 Dr. Morrow has taught for universities around the world and rose to the rank of Full Professor of Foreign Languages and Literature.
 During his tenure as a professor, he received a Student Impact Award, was certified as a Master Teacher, and was recognized as a Distinguished Faculty Member.
 He has published many academic articles and scholarly books, including the Amazon bestseller The Covenants of the Prophet Muhammad with the Christians of the World, which earned him an Interfaith Leadership Award.
 He resides in rural Indiana.